Chart Color Schemes

 Avoca Beach - Copacabana shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Avoca Beach - Copacabana is high, with 33.8% of residents aged 15+ holding university qualifications, compared to 20.8% in the broader SA4 region and 25.7% in the SA3 area.
-Bachelor degrees are most common at 23.6%, followed by postgraduate qualifications (6.8%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 36.5% of residents aged 15+ holding such qualifications - advanced diplomas (13.7%) and certificates (22.8%).
-Educational participation is notable, with 32.2% of residents currently enrolled in formal education, including 10.7% in primary, 9.5% in secondary, and 4.9% in tertiary education.
+Educational attainment in Avoca Beach - Copacabana is notably high, with 33.8% of residents aged 15 and above holding university qualifications as of the latest census data.
+This figure exceeds both the SA4 region's 20.8% and the SA3 area's 25.7%.
+The most common university qualifications are bachelor degrees (23.6%), followed by postgraduate qualifications (6.8%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 36.5% of residents aged 15 and above holding such qualifications.

 Frequently Asked Questions - Education